extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 <img alt="left join" src="../assets/week-3/left-join.jpg" width="50%" />

-e.g. an `INNER JOIN` on customers and orders would result in a tabl
+e.g. an `INNER JOIN` on customers and orders would result in a table with only customers who placed orders and their orders.
+A `LEFT JOIN` would result in a table